-I am currently the Head of School for Information Technology at AIS in Auckland, New Zealand, a position I have held since 2012.
+I am currently Lecturer in Artificial Intelligence at Media Design School.
+Previously, I was the Head of School for Information Technology at AIS in Auckland, New Zealand, a position I held since 2012.
 Apart from my management duties, I developed the Master of Information Technology qualification in 2019, and the Postgraduate Diploma in Information Technology in 2017.
 In 2021 I developed the AIS implementation of the New Zealand Certificate in Information Technology (Level 5) and the New Zealand Diploma in Information Technology Technical Support (Level 5).
 I led the transition of AIS from paper to online course evaluations, and managed the preparations for the School of IT for the 2018 EER assessments which resulted in a rating of Excellent for Performance and Excellent for Self-assessment.
 In 2018 I moved the School of IT to online tests and exams, and 2014-15 managed the transition from computer lab-based to laptop-based teaching.
 I have also taught courses on artificial intelligence, relational databases, fundamentals of programming, business intelligence, information security, and run workshops on programming in PHP and C++.

 From 2010 to 2012 I was a research fellow in the Global Ecology Group at the School of Earth and Environmental Sciences at the University of Adelaide, Australia, where I carried out research in ecological modelling.
 While at Adelaide I developed software tools to perform more sophisticated analysis of the results of common ecological modelling applications.

 From 2007 to 2009 I was a post-doctoral fellow in the School of Biological Sciences at the University of Sydney, Australia, where I developed methods using computational intelligence and data mining to predict the spatial distribution of the Australian plague locust.